4. Planning and implementation

 Methods used by the Finnish Meteorological Institute to share data

-The Finnish Meteorological Institute shares its data through its own interface services and Amazon AWS.
+The Finnish Meteorological Institute shares its data through its own API services and Amazon AWS.

 Helsinki Region Infoshare’s tips for choosing the data sharing method